ngendah/learn-kubernete-setup/README.md

 ## Steps

+1. Obtain the IP addresses for the master and worker nodes, by running the following command on the master and worker nodes.

+   `ip -br address`

+2. Adjust the file [cluster-config.json](cluster-config.json) for;
+     - Master node ip, the key `nodes.control_plane.ip`
+     - Worker node ip, the key `nodes.worker.ip`

-1. Set up user on sudoers
+3. Set up user.

-2. Set up the control plane node
+4. Set up the control plane node.

-3. Set up the worker node
+5. Set up the worker node.

+6. Test our setup.

 ## Credits